glav/Glav.CacheAdapter/README.md

                 .BuildCacheProviderWithTraceLogging();
 ~~~~

-* **Breaking change**: In addition, due to a configuration system overhaul, there was previously 2 ways of expressing configuration in the configuration file.
-This has now been changed to support only one.
+* **Breaking change**: There was previously 2 ways of expressing configuration in the configuration file.
+In addition, due to a configuration system overhaul, this has now been changed to support only one.
 Specifically, the configuration section option has been removed and now only the <appSettings> method of configuration is supported.
 So if you had something like:
 ~~~~
 <applicationSettings>
         <Glav.CacheAdapter.MainConfig>